 Our Steering Group includes representatives with experience of living with dementia, or providing care for a person with dementia.
 The Steering Group advises us on all aspects of the project.

 Feedback from service user review panels

 People with dementia participate in Service User Review Panels organised by the Alzheimer’s Society.
 In 2017 four panels agreed to review the findings of Round 3 of the audit and let us know that they thought.
-We asked them if they would also tell us what was most important to them when they had a stay in hospital.
-Their feedback led us to make some improvements to the audit tools used in Round 4 - View the report with feedback.
+Their feedback led us to make some improvements to the audit tools used in Round 4.

 Working with John's Campaign

 John’s Campaign is a partner organisation and is represented on our Steering Group.
 They advocate for the removal of all restrictions on family carers supporting their relatives in hospital.

 "John's Campaign was founded in November 2014 by Nicci Gerrard and Julia Jones.
 Behind its simple statement of purpose lies the belief that carers should not just be allowed but should be welcomed, and that a collaboration between the patients and all connected with them is crucial to their health and their well-being."